-While working on this post, I want to other websites to review their lists of why to have a homebirth.
+While working on this post, I went to other websites to review their lists of why to have a homebirth.
 The main thing that I discovered is that each list is highly personalized and ranged from 4 to 35 reasons.
 Here are my reasons:

 1. Better Quality of Care